kemitchell/square-one-forms/confidentiality-ip.md

 ## License

 You give the company a license for all rights in _New Intellectual Property_ that aren't covered by [Work Made for Hire](#work-made-for-hire) or [Assignment](#assignment), as well as any _Intellectual Property Rights_ of others that you use in work for the company.
 That license allows the company to do anything that would otherwise infringe _Intellectual Property Rights_, and to sublicense others to do so.
-The license isn't limited in time or otherwise, and you may not take it back.
+The license isn't limited in time or otherwise, and you can't revoke it.

 ## Moral Rights